oracle/terraform-provider-oci/website/docs/r/ocvp_sddc.html.markdown

   Therefore, if you change the existing ESXi hosts in the SDDC to use a different VLAN for the NSX Edge VTEP component of the VMware environment, you should use [UpdateSddc](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/Sddc/UpdateSddc) to update the SDDC's `nsxEdgeVTepVlanId` with that new VLAN's OCID. **Deprecated**.
 Please use `nsx_edge_vtep_vlan_id` of `network_configuration` instead.
 * `nsx_manager_fqdn` - The FQDN for NSX Manager.
 Example: `nsx-my-sddc.sddc.us-phoenix-1.oraclecloud.com`
 * `nsx_manager_private_ip_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the `PrivateIp` object that is the virtual IP (VIP) for NSX Manager.
 For information about `PrivateIp` objects, see the Core Services API.
 * `nsx_manager_username` - The SDDC includes an administrator username and initial password for NSX Manager.
 You can change this initial username to a different value in NSX Manager.
+* `sddc_byol_allocation_details` - The BYOL allocations used for VMware SDDC provisioning.
+	* `load_balancer_byol_allocation_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VMware BYOL Allocation used to deploy VMware Avi Load Balancer.
+	* `load_balancer_instance_count` - The number of VMware Avi Load Balancer instances to be deployed on VMware SDDC.
 * `nsx_manager_initial_password` - (**Deprecated**) The SDDC includes an administrator username and initial password for NSX Manager.
 Make sure to change this initial NSX Manager password to a different value. **Deprecated**.
 Please use the `oci_ocvp_retrieve_password` data source instead.
 * `nsx_overlay_segment_name` - (**Deprecated**) The VMware NSX overlay workload segment to host your application.
 Connect to workload portgroup in vCenter to access this overlay segment.
 * `nsx_vtep_vlan_id` - (**Deprecated**) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN used by the SDDC for the NSX VTEP component of the VMware environment.